dmytro-y-dev/gcfl_plus_wcfl/README.md

 Usage examples
 --------------

-See the WCFL/samples folder for GUI application example and GCFL/samples folder for console application.
+See the WCFL/samples folder for GUI application example, GCFL/samples folder for console application.

 License agreement
 -----------------